-This week marks four months since our family of four left New Zealand to travel around the world and the one question that always crops up in conversation is the one question that always arises when we tell people about our trip is, “How much does it cost to travel the world?”.
+This week marks four months since our family of four left New Zealand to travel around the world.
+The question that always arises when we tell people about our trip is, “How much does it cost to travel the world?”.

 This post contains affiliate links to all the products and websites that we have used personally to save money on this round the world trip.
 If you use them, we make a small commission.
 They cost you nothing.
 Thank you!